GiuseppeSinopoli/GiuseppeSinopoli/README.md

-# Hi there!
+## Hi there!
 My name is Giuseppe Sinopoli, welcome to my GitHub profile 👋

 I'm a Marketing Specialist turned Data Scientist and AI Engineer.
 For my previous experiences you can check out my :link: [LinkedIn Page](https://www.linkedin.com/in/giuseppe-sinopoli/).

-I set off on this new journey with the help of :link: [Strive School](https://strive.school/) where I have learned about the theory and how to use all of these technologies:
+I set off on this new journey with the help of :link: [Strive School](https://strive.school/) where I have learned the theory and practice of these technologies:

 ![image](https://user-images.githubusercontent.com/84836591/152047001-67b8e420-ff22-4a34-b5eb-749f77a9acca.png)

-###Python Libraries :
+### Python Libraries :

 Pandas, Numpy, Matplotlib, BeautifulSoup, Scikit, Pytorch, OpenCV, Spacy, Flask

+### Other tech I've been using:
+PostgreSQL, Jupyter Notebooks, Docker, Bootstrap.

+In my PORTFOLIO repository, you can find some examples of my coding.

+If something catches your attention, feel free to contact me on LinkedIn or send me an email :email: at giuse.sinop@gmail.com  [giuse.sinop@gmail.com](mailto:giuse.sinop@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)